metonym/svelte-rollup-template/README.md

 This template extends the official [Svelte rollup template](https://github.com/sveltejs/template) by focusing on the post-build process.

-In addition to using a dedicated `build/` folder, this project uses PostHTML to post-process compiled assets.
+In addition to separating the `public/` and `build/` folders, this project uses [PostHTML](https://github.com/posthtml/posthtml) to post-process compiled assets.

 The CSS/JS files are hashed for caching (and invalidating the cache when changes are built) in production while the HTML markup is minified.

 ## Getting Started